dustymabe/dustymabe.com/content/post/2020-01-21/post.md

 ## Exploring Fedora CoreOS Internals

 Once you have access to the console of the machine you can browse around a bit to see some of the different pieces of the operating system.
-For one you can still inspect the system to see what it was composed of by using `rpm`:
+For example, even though this is an OSTree based system it was still composed via RPMs and you can inspect the system to see what it was composed of by using `rpm`:

 ```nohighlight
 $ rpm -q ignition kernel moby-engine podman systemd rpm-ostree zincati